 By Todd Ash-Duah

-The Toronto Metropolitan University (TMU) Bold men’s volleyball team dropped to 0-4 in the season after losing to the McMaster University Marauders in three sets at the Mattamy Athletic Centre (MAC) on Nov.
-18.
+The Toronto Metropolitan University (TMU) Bold men’s volleyball team fell to the University of Toronto (U of T) Varsity Blues in four sets on Feb.
+9 at the Mattamy Athletic Centre (MAC).